-To improve Ipswich's ranking in the indices of multiple deprivation by 2031
+To improve Ipswich's ranking in the indices of multiple deprivation by 2031.

 Objective 10 of the Core Strategy is to tackle deprivation and inequality across the town.
 Deprivation encompasses a range of different issues such as financial security, health, education, and access to services.
 The indicators for Objective 10 are levels of unemployment in the Ipswich working population (16 - 65 years) and levels of educational attainment.
-High levels of employment and high quality education would improve Ipswich's ranking in the tables of multiple deprivation (a national set of indices which look at deprivation).